Geometric Manin's conjecture in characteristic $p$: Sections of Fano fibrations in characteristic

 is strongly $F$-regular.
 Then being strongly $F$-regular is an open condition by \cite[Theorem B]{ST25}.
 Thus our claim. \end{rema}

 It is natural to wonder whether some of the properties in Definition \ref{defi:goodfibration} can be weakened.
-However we will focus only on this case where a positive answer seems most likely.
+However we will focus only on this case where a version of geometric Manin's conjecture seems most likely to hold.

 The following key definition identifies the analogue of a free curve in the relative setting.
 Just as with freeness, relative freeness is determined by the positivity of the pullback of the tangent bundle.
 Note that a section will automatically be contained in the locus where $T_{\mathcal{X}/B}$ is locally free.